 - Damage or vandalize property owned by others.
-(For felony criminal mischief, see DAEP- Placement and/or Expulsion for Certain Offenses on page 22.) - Deface or damage school property-including textbooks, technology and electronic resources, lockers, furniture, and other equipment-with graffiti or by other means. - Steal from students, staff, or the school. - Commit or assist in a robbery or theft, even if it does not constitute a felony according to the Penal Code.
-(For felony robbery, aggravated robbery, and theft, see DAEP- Placement and/or Expulsion for Certain Offenses on page 22.)
+(For felony criminal mischief, see DAEP- Placement and/or Expulsion for Certain Offenses on page 23.) - Deface or damage school property, including textbooks, technology and electronic resources, lockers, furniture, and other equipment, with graffiti or by other means. - Steal from students, staff, or the school. - Commit or assist in a robbery or theft, even if it does not constitute a felony according to the Penal Code.
+(For felony robbery, aggravated robbery, and theft, see DAEP Placement and/or Expulsion for Certain Offenses on page 23.) - Enter, without authorization, district facilities that are not open for operations.